Fact Sheet

 Organized Wet Labs

-- Call Requirements: One in 8 days averaged for primary call during the first and second years and 1 in 4 days averaged for second (back-up) call during the senior year.
+• Call Requirements: One in 8 days averaged for primary call for PGY-2 and PGY-3 residents and 1 in 4 days averaged for second (back-up) call during the PGY-4 year.
 A meal card for Banner hospitals is available for call.

-- PGY-2: The PGY-2 starts with buddy call shadowing the more senior residents for the first 1-2 months.
+• PGY-2: The PGY-2 starts with buddy call shadowing the more senior residents for the first month.
 Also, during the first few weeks, dedicated time is devoted toward learning the basics.
 Most of the clinical time is at the main Alvernon site assisting with patients in the faculty clinic and running the resident clinics with faculty oversight.
 General ophthalmology, cornea, glaucoma, neuro-ophthalmology, pediatrics, and retina clinics are attended.
 Two months are served on the consults service, which is staffed by University faculty.
 Greater than 90% of the consults service is at Banner University Medical Center-Tucson Campus.
 An average of 1 night in 8 is required for first call.
-Each resident averages 3 grand rounds presentations per year, with more occurring the first year and progressively fewer in the last two years.
+Each resident averages 3 grand rounds presentations per year, with more occurring for PGY-2 residents and progressively fewer in the last two years.
 Dedicated didactic sessions are held every Friday morning from 7:00 AM to 11:30 AM at the Alvernon administrative building.
-Continuity clinics at the SAVAHCS occur all three years.
+Continuity clinics at the SAVAHCS occur once a week.
 Additionally, a retina rotation at the SAVAHCS is part of the PGY-2 and PGY-3 curriculum.
 Finally, the residents spend time with a private cataract and refractive practice where they gain exposure to keratorefractive surgery and world-renowned cataract surgeons.

-- PGY-3: During PGY-3, residents spend time in cornea and retina private practices.
+• PGY-3: During PGY-3, residents spend time in cornea and retina private practices.
 These are close to the main Alvernon clinic and highly regarded by the residents.
-They may choose to attend a number of internal and external cataract courses during this year.
+PGY-3 residents may choose to attend a number of internal and external cataract courses during this year.

 We are fortunate to have a faculty member, Dr. Roy Swanson, as well as an associate, Dr. Mark Swanson, with practices in Agua Prieta and Hermosillo, Sonora, Mexico, who host our residents for international missions.
 The PGY-2 and PGY-3 residents participate in medical missions in the fall and spring, providing eye care and identifying patients who need cataract surgery.
 A few weeks after the medical missions, the PGY-4 residents participate in surgical missions, assisting with cataract surgery for the patients who were identified during the medical missions.
 This experience provides care to rural and underserved patients.